-Summer, it’s a mix of work and play and I work ahead so I can have more time to spend with my kids and for traveling!
+Summer is a mix of work and play.
+I work ahead so I can have more time to spend with my kids and for traveling!
 But during the school year, it’s much more consistent…

 - 6am: My alarm goes off and I get my two oldest kids ready and off to school.

 - 7:30am – 1pm: Work.
 Work.
 Work.
 I usually eat a quick lunch at my desk (often while taking a 30-minute break to watch an episode of a show on Netflix).
 Three days a week at 9am, I run my youngest to preschool.